Summer holiday adventures at Standen

 Discover 'Bothy' by artist Will Shannon.
 Perched atop sandstone rocks this small brick and wood built structure is the perfect spot to take a rest during your explorations.

-All this fun will probably leave you quite hungry, so when those tummies start rumbling head over to the Potting Shed to pick up a kids lunchbox, or treat yourself to an ice-cream.
-The Potting Shed will be open every day between 11am and 4pm during the school holidays, and Barn Café will be open between 10am and 5pm.
+All this fun will probably leave you quite hungry, so when those tummies start rumbling head over to Barn Café to pick up a kids lunchbox, or treat yourself to an ice-cream.
+Barn Café will be open between 10am and 5pm.

 You are very welcome to bring your dog along with you to enjoy these outdoor spaces – dogs are allowed on a short lead all around the garden apart from the kitchen garden (assistance dogs are permitted here).
 Please note that if you are taking part in our trail activity there may be some areas on the route that dogs are not permitted.